kellykochanski/rescal-snow/paper.md

 These are applications of models with a smaller capability, they show the need for a new model that scientists can apply To address this, we built a model using a cellular automaton, well known for being good for self-organization...
 We also add features (snowfall, sintering) that several field authors studying snow dunes have identified as important...

-Our examples walk through 'how does snow stick to ground'.

-Much of the surface of the Earth is covered by snow.
-In winter, this cover reaches out from the poles to cover ice sheets, sea ice, and tundra; it collects in

-Statement of need

-rescal-snow is...

-This contribution describes new work...

-Ongoing problems from rescal-snow

 # Mathematics